HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 5. Radio Wave Propagation/section 5-1 The Ionosphere and Wave Propagation.md

 ##### E Region: The Middle Layer

-Rising about 50 to 90 miles above Earth, the E region is present throughout the day and weakens at night.
-This layer typically provides moderate-distance propagation up to about 1,200 miles per hop.
-During summer months, patches of intense ionization called "Sporadic E" can appear without warning, enabling unexpected VHF propagation over similar distances.
+Rising about 50 to 90 miles above Earth, the E region forms from moderate solar ionization during daylight hours.
+Unlike the D region that completely vanishes at night, the E region maintains some weak ionization after dark. *While the exam focuses primarily on D and F region characteristics, understanding the E region completes your picture of ionospheric propagation.*

+The E region's electron density sits between the absorbing D region and the refracting F region.
+This moderate ionization level allows it to refract mid-range frequencies without the heavy absorption that plagues the D region.
+When F-layer ionization weakens or when D-region absorption blocks lower bands, the E region becomes your propagation path.

+During summer months, intense solar heating can create patches of super-ionization called "Sporadic E." These unpredictable clouds form when atmospheric conditions compress and concentrate the normally diffuse E-layer ions into dense sheets capable of refracting even VHF signals that would normally escape to space.

 ##### F Region: Your Gateway to the World